lavary/crunz/README.md

 ## Task Life Time

-In a crontab entry, we can not easily specify task's lifetime (the period of time when the task is active).
+In a crontab entry, we can not easily specify a task's lifetime (the period of time when the task is active).
 However, it's been made easy in Crunz:

 ```php
 <?php